 The as-found condition of the M&TE was verified to be within the calibrated range.

--than-minor if: The vendor was using M&TE that was out of calibration on safety-related components.
+More-than-minor if: The vendor was using M&TE that was out of calibration on safety-related components.

 Example e.
 A vendor procedure failed to provide guidance on how to control out-of-tolerance M&TE.